 The first is the opposition to waste, and the second are objects that influence your perception.
-So we're going to talk about the two of these today, but before I unpack them for you, I want to back up a little.
-So for a lot of my life, I had no interest in the concept of enough.
+So we're going to talk about the two of these today.
+But before I unpack them for you, I want to back up a little.

+So for a lot of my life, I had no interest in the concept of "enough".
 I was interested in something very different.
-I was interested in the concept of more, and wanting more and seeking out more and consuming more started at a pretty young age for me.
+I was interested in the concept of "more", and wanting more, seeking out more.
+And consuming more started at a pretty young age for me.

-I'll tell you that one of my favorite snacks growing up was something that my family likes to call chips and cheese, and it's kind of a strange name for what is really just homemade nachos.
-So you throw some tortilla chips on a plate and you add some shredded Monterey Jack and you pop it in the microwave, and boom.
-Chips and cheese.

-I loved it, and we had this as a snack all the time in my family.
+I'll tell you that one of my favorite snacks growing up was something that my family likes to call "chips and cheese".
+It's kind of a strange name for what is really just homemade nachos.
+You throw some tortilla chips on a plate, you add some shredded Monterey Jack, you pop it in the microwave, and boom! - chips and cheese.
+I loved it.
+We had this as a snack all the time in my family.

 Now here's the thing.
-I have an older sister, and pretty early on, I got it into my mind that I was in competition with her about a lot of different things.
+I have an older sister, and pretty early on I got it into my mind that I was in competition with her about a lot of different things.
 But one of the things that I felt like I was competing with her about was being obsessed that I got more chips and cheese than she did.
 I was not the least bit concerned about getting enough.
-I didn't care about enough.
-I only cared about getting more.
+I didn't care about enough, I only cared about getting more.
 That is what I focused on.

-And so surprise surprise, I turned out to become a pretty fast eater because being fast helped ensure that I got to have more.
-And as I got older, I discovered that the speed that I seemed to develop was not just confined to eating.
-I was a very fast drinker, and I'll tell you, it was not just alcohol, but any sugary drink.
-So soda, juice, frappucinos, you name it, I drink it really, really quickly.
+And so, surprise, surprise, I turned out to become a pretty fast eater, because being fast helped ensure that I got to have more.
+As I got older, I discovered that the speed that I seemed to develop was not just confined to eating.
+I was a very fast drinker.
+And I'll tell you, it was not just alcohol, but any sugary drink; soda, juice, Frappuccino's.
+You name it, I drink it really, really quickly.

 And not only that, I was a very fast smoker when I used to smoke.
 When I would take cigarette breaks at work, I remember that I would be lighting my second cigarette when the person I was standing outside with taking the break was still working on their first cigarette.

-So I noticed this pattern.
-I noticed this pattern of speed, but I had no idea how to change it.
-And I thought, "Okay, well I guess maybe the key is just to be slower.
+So I noticed this pattern, I noticed this pattern of speed.
+But I had no idea how to change it.
+I thought, "Okay, well I guess maybe the key is just to be slower.
 Maybe I just need to slow myself down and that will change it."

-But I would try that, and after a while of kind of forcing myself to be slow, I would get kind of annoyed that things were taking so long, and I would speed up again.
-And what never occurred to me - well, for a very long time it didn't occur to me - was to explore the idea of enough.
-So instead of focusing on speed and instead of focusing on how fast or how slow I was going, to focus on the idea of what is enough.
+But I would try that, and after a while of kind of forcing myself to be slow, I would get kind of annoyed that things were taking so long so I would speed up again.

+What never occurred to me - well, for a very long time it didn't occur to me - was to explore the idea of "enough".
+So instead of focusing on speed, instead of focusing on how fast or how slow I was going, to focus on the idea of what is enough.